Robert M.

 5star

 This blend is one more in a category that has many contenders yet few champions.
 I find it pleasant to be a Tobacco Enthusiast at this moment in time for we enjoy the very best blends and this is one of them.
 Recommend to all Enthusiasts and newcomers ready to try a blend that offers rich flavor and quality tobaccos.
 I do suggest smaller bowls for newcomers but overall the power is low for the amount of flavor on offer.
 EDIT: After a number of bowls I think I found the secret to this blend.
 Originally I thought this to be a good blend with some undefined flavor that held in to the bottom of the bowl.
 I spent a lot of effort trying to pin down that flavor.
-I say the flavor is “fresh water”. how good a blender is Mr. Pease to make tobacco taste like water?
+I say the flavor is “fresh water”. how good a blender is Mr. Pease to make tobacco taste like that at the end of a bowl.?
 Also after this many bowls I can safely say this is both delicious and unusual for a blend and should be sampled by all Enthusiasts and newcomers.
 Well done Mr. Pease!
+Long term update..
+With some time in the aging vault this blend has become much improved over an already good blend.
+Delicate and savory.
+I also have found this blend works well in summer heat.
+As we know, a lot of blends are not good in high heat conditions but this one shines.

 Drucquer & Sons - Trafalgar 100g